example42/puppetguide-slides/_slides/Introduction_to_Puppet/Essential_concepts.md

 - Resources are grouped in **classes** which may expose **parameters** that affect their behavior.
 - The values of the class parameters can be defined in different ways, one of them is **Hiera**
 - **Hiera** is a very common and versatile tool to store the values of parameters

-- Classes and the configuration files that are shipped to nodes are organized in **modules**.
+- Classes and the configuration files that are shipped to nodes are organized in **modules**
+- Modules to manage virtually any IT resource are shared on the **Puppet Forge**
+- The **control-repo** is the [git] repository which typically contains all our Puppet code and data and the references to the used external modules